Essure Birth Control Lawsuits

 Schedule a Free Case Review

 If you believe that you deserve justice for harm caused by this device, contact Ward Black Law today for a free case review.
 We are located in Greensboro, NC, but assist patients across the country.
-Our defective medical device attorneys can answer your questions and help determine the viability of your claim.
+Our defective medical device attorneys can help you know if you may be entitled to compensation.
 If you need representation, we will put our medical lawsuit experience to work for you, serving as your powerful voice through this challenging time.
 Call us today at 336-333-2244 or toll-free at 877-256-1214.